-Estimating the effort required to complete a piece of work is an important consideration for any product manager.
+Estimating the effort required to complete a piece of work is important for any product manager.
 A successful delivery will usually depend on the contributions of many teams working together.

-Careful estimation can help inform planning changes and increase confidence to stakeholders that the delivery date is achievable.
-Effort estimates across teams can easily be captured in Aha! using a custom scorecard, and visualized in a pivot table or chart.
+Careful estimation helps for planning changes and showing stakeholders that the delivery date is achievable.
+Effort estimates across teams can easily be captured in Aha! using a custom scorecard and visualized in a pivot table or chart.

 How it works

 Custom scorecards are a flexible feature across Aha! to track different metrics together as a whole.
 We can use custom scorecards to track the effort of each team as the individual metrics and then the Aha! score is the overall effort.
 The steps to accomplish this are as follows:

 - Add the custom scorecard to the right areas of Aha!

 - Capture effort estimates